Home » electrical engineering » Kirchhoff’s Voltage Law (KVL)

 Applications of Kirchhoff’s Voltage Law

-• Loop (mesh) analysis
+• Loop or mesh analysis

 • Series circuit voltage calculations